vicharak-in/shrike-lite/_sources/getting_started.md.txt

 # Getting Started

-In this getting started guide we will see how to blink an led on shrike both on fpga and RP2040.
+In this getting started guide we will see how to blink an led on shrike both on fpga and RP2350/RP2040.

-You can program the microcontroller on Shrike-lite using two methods:<br>
+You can program the microcontroller on Shrike using two methods:<br>
 &emsp;**1.
 Arduino (C/C++)**
 &emsp;**2.
 MicroPython using the UF2 bootloader**

 Both are beginner-friendly, and you can switch between them anytime.
-Let’s follow the steps and get Shrike-lite up and running!
+Let’s follow the steps and get Shrike up and running!

 ::::{tab-set}
 :::{tab-item} ArduinoIDE

 # Using it with ArduinoIDE

-If you already know Arduino and love working with the Arduino IDE, you can continue using it with Shrike-lite.
+If you already know Arduino and love working with the Arduino IDE, you can continue using it with Shrike.
 You do not have to switch to MicroPython unless you want to.,

 We will follow these steps to setup our arduino IDE for shrike.
 If you don't have arduino IDE already ,you can download it from [here](https://www.arduino.cc/en/software/) or if you are using linux(ubuntu)then just run